Network Printers - Windows

 Overview

-Many printers now belong to special print queues (e.g., MiddBW and MiddColor) that provide flexibility in where you choose to release and print your documents.
-ALL printers on the Monterey Campus use the MiddBW and MiddColor queues.
+All public printers—as well as many others—belong to print queues (i.e., MiddBW and MiddColor) that provide flexibility in where and when you choose to release your documents to print.
+All printers on the Monterey Campus use the MiddBW and MiddColor queues.

 • Walnut — Queue for Middlebury campus printers, including MiddColor & MiddBW